 Please initiate your request with ISU's Student Disability Resources Office.
 That office can then refer these requests to Susan Vega García, the coordinator for Library Accessibility Services, who will route these requests to the appropriate Library units.
 Alternatively, you may choose to work with ISU Printing Services.

 Assistive & Adaptive technology equipment in Parks Library

 New!
 Two newer PC workstations are available for use in the Accessibility Services Room.

 - Kurzweil 3000 software is now available on both computers.
 Also available in the room are new comfortable headphones for use with Kurzweil.

 More details on Kurzweil

-Note: Other software in Room 188A is currently being updated, Summer / Fall 2017.
+Note: Other software in the Accessibility Services Room, LCC #1. is being updated, Summer / Fall 2017-present.